JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 end
 background("white")
 origin()
-srand(42)
+setopacity(0.7)
 for theta in range(0, pi/6, 12)
     @layer begin
         rotate(theta)
         translate(0, -150)
+        egg(50, :path)
+        setline(10)
         randomhue()
-        egg(50, :fill)
+        fillpreserve()

+        randomhue()
+        strokepath()
     end
 end
 finish()
 ```
 ![point example](assets/figures/tutorial-egg-7.png)

 The loop runs 12 times, with `theta` increasing from 0 upwards in steps of π/6.
-But before each egg is drawn, the entire drawing environment is rotated to `theta` radians and then shifted along the y-axis away from the origin by -150 units (the y-axis values usually increase downwards, so when theta is 0 a shift of -150 looks like an upwards shift).
+But before each egg is drawn, the entire drawing environment is rotated to `theta` radians and then shifted along the y-axis away from the origin by -150 units (the y-axis values usually increase downwards, so when `theta` is 0 a shift of -150 looks like an upwards shift).
 The `randomhue()` function does what it says, and the `egg()` function is passed the `:fill` action and the radius.

 Notice that the four drawing instructions are encased in a `@layer begin...end` 'shell'.
 Any change made to the drawing environment inside this shell is discarded after each `end`.
 This allows us to make temporary changes to the scale and rotation, etc. and discard them easily once the shapes have been drawn.